General info Last updated: 2026-03-21

 InterpretBankASR Offline: setup and run a session

 The offline version is a local desktop app.
-It transcribes with locally installed speech-recognition resources and accesses glossary data directly on your computer.
+It transcribes with speech-recognition resources installed on your machine and accesses glossary data directly on your computer.

 1. Install and open InterpretBankASR Offline.